ory/fosite/README.md

     session := fosite.NewAuthorizeSessionSQL(authorizeRequest, user)

-    // You can store additional metadata, for example: session.SetExtra(map[string]interface{}{
+    // You can store additional metadata, for example: session.SetExtra(&struct{
+        UserEmail string
+        LastSeen time.Time
+        UsingIdentityProvider string
+    }{
-         "userEmail": "foo@bar",
+         UserEmail: "foo@bar",
-         "lastSeen": new Date(),
+         LastSeen: new Date(),
-         "usingIdentityProvider": "google",
+         UsingIdentityProvider: "google",
     })

-    // or
-    session.SetExtra(&struct{
-        Name string
-    } {
-        Name: "foo"
-    })

     // Now is the time to handle the response types

-    // you can use a custom list of response type handlers by setting
+    // You can use a custom list of response type handlers by setting
     // oauth2.ResponseTypeHandlers = []fosite.ResponseTypeHandler{}
     response, err := oauth2.HandleResponseTypes(ctx, authorizeRequest, r)
+    if err != nil {
+       oauth2.WriteAuthorizeError(rw, req, err)
+       return
+    }

-    // Almost done!
-The next step is going to persist the session in the database for later use.
+    // The next step is going to persist the session in the database for later use and redirect the
-    // It is additionally going to output a result based on response_type.

-    // ** API not finalized yet **
-    // err := oauth2.FinishAuthorizeRequest(rw, response, session)
+    // user agent back to the application demanding access. if err = oauth2.FinishAuthorizeRequest(rw, ar, response, session); err != nil {
-    // ****
+        oauth2.WriteAuthorizeError(rw, req, err)
+        return
+    }

+    // Done!
+The client should now have a valid authorize code!
 }
 ```